Camp Timanous

-Camp Timanous is a historic boys' summer camp in Raymond, Maine, United States.
-It offers a "traditional" program of land and water activities, aimed at developing "Body, Mind, and Spirit".
+Camp Timanous is a summer camp in Raymond, Maine.
+It offers a traditional program of land and water activities, aimed at developing "Body, Mind, and Spirit".
 Camp Timanous is both a progenitor of the Maine sleepaway camping tradition and industry and is one of the oldest continually operating summer camps in America.
-Across Maine in a typical summer, some 40,000 children participate in youth summer programs, mostly at one of Maine's 200 licensed summer camps, such as Camp Timanous.
+In a typical summer, some 40,000 children participate in youth summer programs, mostly at one of Maine's 200 licensed summer camps, such as Camp Timanous.

 History

 Timanous was founded in 1887 in Connecticut by American physical fitness education pioneer Luther Halsey Gulick (1865–1918), who also founded the Camp Fire Girls in 1910 and was instrumental in the development of the YMCA, basketball, and volleyball.
 In 1920, Gulick moved the boys' camp to the current Raymond, Maine, location on Panther Pond, a large offshoot of Sebago Lake.

-The name "Timanous" derives from the Indian name Gulick was known by, meaning "Guiding Spirit."
+The name "Timanous" derives from the Indian name Gulick was known by, meaning "Guiding Spirit".
 In 1907, Gulick founded a sister camp, Wohelo, with which Timanous interacts through dances, swim meets and various races.

-John (Johnny) and Martha (Marti) Suitor purchased the camp from the Gulick family and began operating it in 1942.
+John and Martha Suitor purchased the camp from the Gulick family and began operating it in 1942.
 In the early 1980s, the Suitors' two sons, Jack and David, became directors.
-Camp Timanous is currently owned and operated by David and Linda Suitor, who became active directors in 1983.
+Camp Timanous was owned and operated by David and Linda Suitor, who became active directors in 1983.
+In 2018, camp transitioned to a nonprofit organization governed by the Board of Trustees, owned by the Timanous Foundation.
+Also that year, Garth Altenburg was hired as the director of the camp.
+Garth is supported by Consulting Directors Dave and Linda Suitor, who ran Timanous for over three decades.

 Staff, campers, and counselors have a very high return rate.
 In 2006, 93% of the 50 counseling staff were former campers, averaging over 10 years at camp (12 were teachers).
 There is no indoor plumbing nor electricity in living quarters at Timanous.